US moves to shield Saudi crown prince in journalist killing | Law-Order

 - United States

-The Biden administration declared Thursday that the high office held by Saudi Arabia's crown prince should shield him from lawsuits for his role in the killing of a U.S.-based journalist, a turnaround from Joe Biden's passionate campaign trail denunciations of Prince Mohammed bin Salman over the brutal slaying.
+The Biden administration has declared that Saudi Arabia's crown prince should be considered immune from a lawsuit over his role in the killing of Jamal Khashoggi, a turnaround from Joe Biden's passionate campaign trail denunciations of Prince Mohammed bin Salman over the brutal slaying.

-The administration said the prince's official standing should give him immunity in the lawsuit filed by the fiancée of slain Washington Post columnist Jamal Khashoggi and by the rights group he founded, Democracy for the Arab World Now.
+The administration on Thursday said the senior position of the crown prince, Saudi Arabia's de facto ruler and recently named prime minister as well, should shield him against a suit brought by the fiancee of slain Washington Post columnist Khashoggi and by the rights group Khashoggi founded, Democracy for the Arab World Now.

 The request is non-binding and a judge will ultimately decide whether to grant immunity.
 But it is bound to anger human rights activists and many U.S. lawmakers, coming as Saudi Arabia has stepped up imprisonment and other retaliation against peaceful critics at home and abroad and has cut oil production, a move seen as undercutting efforts by the U.S. and its allies to punish Russia for its war against Ukraine.

-The State Department on Thursday called the administration's decision to try to protect the Saudi crown prince from U.S. courts in Khashoggi's killing "purely a legal determination.''
+The State Department has called the administration's call to shield the Saudi crown prince from U.S. courts in Khashoggi's killing "purely a legal determination.''
 The State Department cited what it said was longstanding precedent.
-Despite its recommendation to the court, the State Department said in its filing late Thursday, it "takes no view on the merits of the present suit and reiterates its unequivocal condemnation of the heinous murder of Jamal Khashoggi.''
+Despite its recommendation to the court, the State Department said in its filing late Thursday, it "takes no view on the merits of the present suit and reiterates its unequivocal condemnation of the heinous murder of Khashoggi.''
 Saudi officials killed Khashoggi at the Saudi consulate in Istanbul.
 They are believed to have dismembered him, although his remains have never been found.
 The U.S. intelligence community concluded Saudi Arabia's crown prince had approved the killing of the widely known and respected journalist, who had written critically of Prince Mohammed's harsh ways of silencing of those he considered rivals or critics.

 Biden as a candidate vowed to make a "pariah" out of Saudi rulers over the 2018 killing of Khashoggi.
 "I think it was a flat-out murder," Biden said in a 2019 CNN town hall, as a candidate.
 "And I think we should have nailed it as that.
 I publicly said at the time we should treat it that way and there should be consequences relating to how we deal with those — that power."
 But Biden as president has sought to ease tensions with the kingdom, including bumping fists with Prince Mohammed on a July trip to the kingdom, as the U.S. works to persuade Saudi Arabia to undo a series of cuts in oil production.